 Olesen Davis De Dios (O.D.D.)
 Science Multimedia Scholarship Endowment

 at The University of Arizona School of Journalism

 The ODD scholarship recognizes the efforts of Professor Carol Schwalbe and Dr. Cecil R. Schwalbe, her late supportive spouse and partner-in-crime, in creating and building out the science journalism program.
 Given to a student interested in science reporting using long-form multimedia storytelling.

-Our team at Davis de Dios Media decided to create the ODD Science (environmental, medical, technology and so forth) Multimedia Scholarship for several reasons, chief of them being a show of appreciation for the outgoing director of the University of Arizona School of Journalism Director Carol Schwalbe.
+Our team at Davis de Dios Media decided to create the ODD Science (environmental, medical, technology and so forth) Multimedia Scholarship for several reasons, chief of them being a show of appreciation for the then-director of the University of Arizona School of Journalism Director Carol Schwalbe.